sudwebdesign/InvoicePlane-Themes/v1/DEVELOPMENT.md

 Contains the styles that are used for PDF templates.

 #### welcome.scss
-A smaller version of styles.scss that is used for the welcome screen and the setup.
+This is a smaller version of styles.scss that is used for the welcome screen and the setup
+> Note: InvoicePlane use only the default `InvoicePlane` theme when show setup ou welcome page.
+So there's no need to import/create it in your theme.

 #### `css` directory